 The Stats form displays statistics while the puzzle is being solved.
 This form lets you know what levels and laws are doing the most work.

 The Setup form displays the various options you can set for solving a logic puzzle.
 This form remembers your choices from puzzle to puzzle.

 Since the levels and the laws examine all of the premises of a logic puzzle, they are critical for solving a logic puzzle.
-Hopefully, with your support, this incredible power will become available in the online version of the Mystery Master application.
 To learn more about the application, please take a look at the guide.